cest-sources/cestineers/README.md

 **snapshot EPI CEST**:
  - a C2P sequence by AG Stöcker (for VE12)

 To get the sequences you need to contact Siemens and/or the corresponding developer.
+Some Sequences are also available via teh Siemens C2P Teamplay Platform.

 ## (ii) CEST MRI protocols ##
 There are many CEST protocols out there.
 Even for APT-weighted and low-power multi-pool (MP) several protocols exist: [cest-sources.org/doku.php?id=standard_cest_protocols](http://cest-sources.org/doku.php?id=standard_cest_protocols).